AI Technology and Fashion

 2. For Green Fashion

 According to the UN Alliance for Sustainable Fashion, the manufacturing of clothing is responsible for up to 8% of global greenhouse gas emissions and 9% of the yearly microplastic pollution in the oceans.
 As replenishing returns is frequently not financially feasible for stores and high-fashion labels don't want to degrade their trademarks by selling to deep discounters, the majority of returned items wind up in landfills.
-The first area where AI can be helpful is trend predicting.
+The first area where AI, including applications like ai girlfriend, can be helpful is trend predicting.
 It's a game of chance to determine what consumers desire, then mass produce that product: If you bet incorrectly, the garment maker will have a lot of unsold inventory.

 3. For reducing Counterfeiting